This article explains a thermal mass flow meter and clarifies the working principle of thermal flow measurement.

 What are the advantages of thermal mass flow meters?

-- Thermal flow meters have no moving parts, which reduces maintenance and permits the use in demanding application areas, including saturated gas.
+- Thermal flow meters have no moving parts, reducing maintenance and permitting the use in demanding application areas, including saturated gas.

 - Gas mass meters calculate mass flow rather than volumetric flow.
-They do not require temperature or pressure correction, which means there is no additional expense for purchasing and installing other equipment.
+They do not require temperature or pressure correction, so there is no additional expense for purchasing and installing other equipment.

 - Thermal flowmeters provide excellent accuracy and repeatability over a wide range of flow rates.